Lake Como vs Tuscany vs the Amalfi Coast, Choosing Your Italian Summer comparison hero

 Le Sirenuse

 "La Sponda's Michelin-starred tables are set by candlelight on a terrace above the sea.
-The hotel has been run by the same family since 1951 and shows no sign of"
+Run by the Sersale family since 1951, it still feels like their house first and a hotel second."

 Borgo Santandrea